borg286/sevtech/README.md

 * If you want to continue further in Blood Magic follow the steps in this [lets player's video](https://youtu.be/Q0GNRxIy-1Y?t=27m57s)

+* To automate crafting blank slates place a wooden hopper under the altar feeding into a primal chest where all slots are filled with other things (cobble for example) other than 1 slot which has a blank slate.
+Thus when you place stone in the altar the hopper fails to pull the smooth stone out, and instead only pulls blank slates.
+You can now feed the altar with a chest+hopper that inserts smooth stone.
+Know that the altar has a cap on blood but it is automation nonetheless.

+* Advancing into Blood magic requires having tartaric gems with lots of will.
+You'll want to make a sentient sword which acts like a snare to capture will.
+This sword does more damage when you have captured more will, so expect a bit of investment at first.

+* The Beneath is a great place to farm mobs.
+Use totems to offset their doubled health.

 ## AbyssalCraft

 AbyssalCraft is a large mod opening 4 dimensions, growing knowledge about the great old gods.
 As you progress through the mod item's names will unlock.
 Its power source is received from statues that direct power into firstly your necronomicon, then later you can store it into containers.